Pape Thiaw

 Pape Bouna Thiaw (born 5 February 1981) is a Senegalese professional football coach and a former player who played as a forward.
-He is the manager of the Senegal A' national team.
+He is the manager of the Senegal national football team.

 Playing career

-He played for several clubs, including Lausanne-Sport in Switzerland, Racing Strasbourg in France. and CF Atlético Ciudad in Spain.
+He played for several clubs in France, Switzerland and Spain, as well as Dynamo Moscow in Russia on a six-month loan from Strasbourg.

 He played for Senegal national football team and was a participant at the 2002 FIFA World Cup.
+He scored 5 goals for his country.

 Coaching career

 Thiaw was the manager of the Senegal A' national team that won the 2022 African Nations Championship.
 African Nations Championship limits the squads to players from the domestic league.
 The main Senegal squad that participates in the FIFA World Cup and Africa Cup of Nations and includes players from the foreign clubs is managed by Aliou Cissé.
+Pape Thiaw was appointed coach of the Senegal national football team on December 13, 2024.